tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 `UNSAFE_PROPERTY_ACCESS` and `UNSAFE_METHOD_ACCESS`
 : Caused by duck-typeing, even after using `in` , `has_method()`, etc
-* To avoid it, cast to a script that defines the properties or methods
+* To avoid it, cast to a script that defines the properties or methods after using `is` to verify that the cast will work
+* This can be done explicitely with the 1

 #### Cases where you can't specify types